datahub-project/datahub/datahub-web-react/README.md

 which will start a forwarding server at `localhost:3000`.
 Note that to fetch real data, `datahub-frontend` server will also need to be deployed, still at `http://localhost:9002`, to service GraphQL API requests.

+Optionally you could also start the app with the mock server without running the docker containers by executing `yarn start:mock`.
+See [here](src/graphql-mock/fixtures/searchResult/userSearchResult.ts#L6) for available login users.

 ### Theming

 #### Selecting a theme